thingspect/atlas/README.md

 // +build !integration
 ```

-To tag as an integration test:
+To tag a file as an integration test:

 ```
 // +build !unit